 - Complimentary blog post

-- Feedback form like Google Forms
+- Feedback forms like Google Forms

 - Facebook Page review or testimonial page

-- And more!
+- And more

 If you’re ready to make your very own QR code, let’s dig in.